 - 4,000 concurrent conversations/with 200,000 total conversations per day.

 - 1,000 steps/nodes in a messaging bot.

 The following list contains limitations applicable to messaging implementations in the iOS, Android, and Unity SDKs.

 - Conversation history :The conversation history is limited to the last 100 messages.
-We expect to remove this limitation, and provide complete conversation history capabilities by the end of 2021.
+We expect to remove this limitation, and provide complete conversation history capabilities in Q2, 2021.

 - UI customization: It is possible to modify a small set of UI colors in the Admin Center.
 There are currently no customization options beyond this.
 We will be adding additional customization capabilities in the future.